 The Department of Agriculture, Food and the Marine (DAFM) confirmed that all farmers who have a contract in place to import slurry from other producers could avail of the grant.

-Minister for Agriculture, Food and the Marine, Charlie McConalogue previously said that he will seek measures to provide aid in the construction of slurry storage capacity under Budget 2024.
+Minister for Agriculture, Food and the Marine, Charlie McConalogue previously said he will seek measures to provide aid for the construction of slurry storage capacity in Budget 2024.

 Slurry storage